Unambiguously coded shifts: Morphisms

 \begin{example} The morphism $\varphi:a\mapsto ab,b\mapsto a$ is called the \emph{Fibonacci morphism}.
 The corresponding shift $X(\varphi)$ is called the \emph{Fibonacci shift}.

 \end{example}

 A morphism $\varphi:A^*\to A^*$ is \emph{primitive} if there is an $n\ge 1$ such that every $a\in A$ appears in every $\varphi^n(b)$ for $b\in A$.

-The following result is well known (see~\cite{Queffelec2010} for example). \begin{theorem} For every primitive morphism $\varphi$, the shift $X(\varphi)$ is minimal. \end{theorem} The automaton $\A(\varphi)$ associated to a morphism $\varphi:B^*\to A^*$ is a bouquet of circles labeled $\varphi(b)$ for $b\in B$.
+The following result is well known (see~\cite{Queffelec2010} for example). \begin{theorem} For every primitive morphism $\varphi$, the shift $X(\varphi)$ is minimal. \end{theorem} The automaton $\A(\varphi)$ associated to a morphism $\varphi:B^*\to A^*$ is a bouquet of circles (that is, a union of cycles sharing all the same vertex) labeled $\varphi(b)$ for $b\in B$.
 It has vertices